The Cecropia Moth is perhaps one of the most visually magnificent of our native species,

 Blooms July – September

-The False Crocus Geometer - another small, delicate moth with unique patterning.
+The False Crocus Geometer - a small, delicate moth with unique patterning.
+Goldenrod is one of several host plants.

 Little Bluestem, Schizachyrium scoparium